Devil's Beef Tub

-The Devil's Beef Tub (Marquis of Annandale's Beef-Tub, Beef-Stand, MacLaren's Leap) is a deep, dramatic hollow in the hills north of the Scottish town of Moffat.
+The Devil's Beef Tub (also called Marquis of Annandale's Beef-Tub, Beef-Stand, or MacLaren's Leap) is a deep, dramatic hollow in the hills north of the Scottish town of Moffat.
 The 150 m hollow is formed by four hills, Great Hill, Peat Knowe, Annanhead Hill and Ericstane Hill.
 It is one of the two main sources of the River Annan.

 Etymology

 The unusual name derives from its use to hide stolen cattle by the Border Reivers of the Johnstone clan who were referred to by their enemies as "devils"; it is also called Marquis of Annandale's Beef-Tub (or Beef-Stand) after the Lord of Annandale, chief of the raiding "loons" (here meaning "lads", rather than "lunatics"); the name may also refer to the resemblance the valley bears to a tub used for preserving meat.
-The Scots Dialect Dictionary, first published 1911 by Chambers and compiled by the lexicographer Alexander Warrack, gives the following; “deil’s beef-tub n. a roaring linn”.
+The Scots Dialect Dictionary, first published 1911 by Chambers and compiled by the lexicographer Alexander Warrack, gives the following; "deil's beef-tub n. a roaring linn".
 In the eighteenth and nineteenth century the local town of Moffat was famed for its sulphur baths.
-The sulphurous water emanated out of the ground at the Moffat Well adjacent to the Devil’s Beef Tub.
+The sulphurous water emanated out of the ground at the Moffat Well adjacent to the Devil's Beef Tub.
 This was then transported to the town bath house where its efficacious properties were enjoyed by the public.
 It would appear that beef-tub is a corruption of bathtub.